moj-analytical-services/rpackage_training/README.md

 # 6. Amend the DESCRIPTION file

-Click on the DESCRIPTION filename in the file window and amend what needs altering.
+Click on the DESCRIPTION filename in the file window and amend as appropriate.
+To see an exmaple of an amended DESCRIPTION file see: https://github.com/DCMSstats/eesectors/blob/master/DESCRIPTION

 Exercise 5: Amend the DESCRIPTION file, replacing "path/to/package/pkgname" by the correct directory path.
 Lastly, push back to git (click on Git and then Push).
 You can now refresh your github repository page and see the additions there.